Crisis Mapping & Conflict Analysis

 Since 2012, we have never wavered in our commitment to justice and peace for LRA-affected communities.
 In 2021 alone, we sheltered and reunited 92 children, women, and men with their families after they escaped from the LRA.
 At the same time, we are using the expertise and community trust we have built over the years to help local peacebuilders across central Africa address other threats of violence beyond the LRA.

 Today, our programs support more than 165 communities across central Africa with emergency care and family reunification for LRA escapees, locally-led violence prevention and peacebuilding initiatives, community-based trauma healing, and in-depth conflict analysis and advocacy.

-The KONY 2012 campaign started as an experiment.
-Could an online video make an obscure war criminal famous?
-And if he was famous, would the world work together to stop him?
+We created the KONY 2012 campaign after more than eight years of demanding justice for LRA-affected communities.
+In many ways, KONY 2012 was an experiment.
+Could a movement of dedicated high school and college activists equipped with an online video make an obscure war criminal famous?
+And if he were to become famous, would the world work together to stop him?

 Bring awareness to Kony’s human rights abuses and bring him to justice.

 Have leaders from across the globe renew their commitments to stopping Joseph Kony and his LRA.

 Significantly expand programs that counteract LRA violence and protect communities in central Africa.